-According to a 2010 study published in the Journal of Oral and Maxillofacial Pathology, xylene may pose a serious occupational hazard and can lead to health consequences (14).
+According to a 2010 study published in the Journal of Oral and Maxillofacial Pathology, xylene may pose a serious occupational hazard and can lead to health consequences and weaken immunity (14).
 According to the Agency for Toxic Substances & Disease Registry (ATSDR), xylene vapors may irritate the eyes, skin, and lungs, inhaling xylenes can lead to headaches, nausea, drowsiness, sleepiness, dizziness, and serious exposure can cause irregular heartbeat, sleepiness, stumbling, fainting, and even death (15).

 Lipopolysaccharides (LPS), or endotoxins are toxins that are found inside a bacterial cell.
 They release as the cell disintegrates.
 They often result from bacterial overgrowth in your small intestine (small intestinal overgrowth, SIBO) or from sepsis.
 They may occur as a result of non-bacterial infections.
 Endotoxins may be released from candida and parasites resulting in a complex health issue from multiple harmful microorganisms.